chickenandstats/chickenstats/README.md

 See the [**Documentation**](https://chickenstats.com) for more details, additional reference materials, and tutorials.

-`chickenstats` is structured as three separate modules, each with different data sources:
+`chickenstats` is structured as three underlying modules, each used with different data sources:
 * `chickenstats.chicken_nhl`
 * `chickenstats.evolving_hockey`
 * `chickenstats.capfriendly`